This tutorial discusses using the Spyder5Pro to calibrate screens which have no adjustability other than their brightness. This includes:

 You’re done!
 Press “Quit” to finish.

 Datacolor makes the regular recalibration process nice and easy.
-When the monthly reminder pops up, just make sure your screen has been on for half an hour so it’s warm, then plug in the device and launch the software.
+When the monthly reminder pops up, just make sure your screen has been on for fifteen minutes so it’s warm, then plug in the device and launch the software.

 The first few screens you see are familiar to you, and should already be set correctly.
 Check each one quickly and press Next each time: